 If you have a child in daycare or preschool, chances are you cringe at the start of cold and flu season.
 Between snotty noses and uncovered coughs, kids are the perfect vector for sharing germs.
 Blech!
 So use this colorful and entertaining book to help your kids remember things like hand washing and covering coughs.
 Because Germs are Not for Sharing!

-Are you dealing with a behavior problem not listed?
+Dealing with a behavior problem not listed?
 Check out the rest of the Best Behavior Series on Amazon to see if they have a book that can help YOU out!

 And please share your favorite books for correcting problem behaviors in the comments.
-I’m always looking for help for current and future problems.